 All introductory-level science (biology, chemistry, physics) lecture courses have mathematics prerequisites and/or co-requisites.
-Because introductory-level science courses are required for a variety of major and minor programs, these prerequisites typically affect a large proportion of entering students.
-The prerequisite situation is as follows:

-Science Lecture Course Prerequisites or Co-requisites BIO 101 General Biology I Prerequisite: MAT 120 Introduction to Functions BIO 102 General Biology II Prerequisites: MAT 120 Introduction to Functions and BIO 101 General Biology I (with "C-" or better) CHM 101 General Chemistry I Prerequisite: MAT 120 Introduction to Functions CHM 102 General Chemistry II Prerequisites: MAT 120 Introduction to Functions and CHM 101 General Chemistry I (with "C-" or better) PHY 101 General Physics I Prerequisite: MAT 130 Advanced Functions PHY 102 General Physics II Prerequisites: MAT 130 Advanced Functions and PHY 101 General Physics I PHY 201 College Physics I Co-requisite: MAT 131 Calculus I PHY 202 College Physics II Co-requisite: MAT 132 Calculus II Prerequisite: PHY 201 College Physics I (with "C-" or better)
+Science Lecture Course Prerequisites (all with a grade of C- or better) or Co- requisites BIO 101 General Biology I Prerequisite: MAT 120 Introduction to Functions BIO 102 General Biology II Prerequisites: MAT 120 Introduction to Functions and BIO 101 General Biology I CHM 101 General Chemistry I Prerequisite: MAT 120 Introduction to Functions CHM 102 General Chemistry II Prerequisites: MAT 120 Introduction to Functions and CHM 101 General Chemistry I PHY 101 General Physics I Prerequisite: MAT 130 Advanced Functions PHY 102 General Physics II Prerequisites: MAT 130 Advanced Functions and PHY 101 General Physics I PHY 201 College Physics I Co-requisite: MAT 131 Calculus I PHY 202 College Physics II Co-requisite: MAT 132 Calculus II Prerequisite: PHY 201 College Physics I

-^{} Please note that each introductory-level chemistry and physics lecture course has a separate lab, whereas each biology course bundles lecture and lab together.
+\ Please note that each introductory-level chemistry and physics lecture course has a separate lab, whereas each biology course bundles lecture and lab together.
 In all cases students must take the lecture and corresponding lab simultaneously.
-Thus, those enrolled in CHM 101 must also be enrolled in CHM 101L General Chemistry Laboratory I. Similarly, those enrolled in PHY 101 must also be taking PHY 101L Introductory Physics Lab I, and so forth.
+For example, those enrolled in CHM 101 must also be simultaneously enrolled in CHM 101L General Chemistry Laboratory I.

-As an example, a student who wishes to take BIO 101 General Biology I and/or CHM 101 General Chemistry I would have to satisfy the mathematics prerequisite in any of the ways outlined in Sec.
+As an example, a student who wishes to take BIO 101 General Biology I and/or CHM 101 General Chemistry I must satisfy the mathematics prerequisite in any of the ways outlined in Sec.
 5.4.1.
 Among all possible ways, the easiest and most broadly-applicable method of satisfying the prerequisite is to make sure that every entering student who may wish to take introductory-level science classes first takes the mathematics placement exam.
 If the results indicate that the student is exempt from taking MAT 120 Introduction to Functions, then such a student can register for BIO 101 and/or CHM 101 even their first semester at Oglethorpe.
-On the other hand, if the mathematics placement exam indicates the student must take MAT 120 Introduction to Functions, then the student will have to satisfactorily complete that course before enrolling in either BIO 101 or CHM 101.
+On the other hand, if the mathematics placement exam indicates the student must take MAT 120 Introduction to Functions, then the student will have to satisfactorily complete that course with a grade of C- or better before enrolling in either BIO 101 or CHM 101.
 The situation is similar for PHY 101 General Physics I, except that the prerequisite is MAT 130 Advanced Functions rather than MAT 120 Introduction to Functions.
 If the mathematics placement test indicates that the student is exempted from MAT 130 then the student can register for PHY 101 whenever he/she wishes.
-Or the mathematics placement test may indicate that the student must take MAT 130 (and possibly even MAT 120, as well) prior to enrolling in PHY 101.
+Or the mathematics placement test may indicate that the student must pass MAT 130 (and possibly even MAT 120, as well) with a grade of C- or better prior to enrolling in PHY 101.